Writing a CV is no easy task. But it is worthwhile spending time getting it right. Check out our expert tips for CV writing.

 - Be consistent in how you present information and in the layout.
 For example, have headings in the same style, present your employment history in the same format for each entry.

 - Check spelling and grammar, don’t just rely on a spell checker.

-- Be concise, your CV should be no more than one or two pages.
-If you have two pages make sure they are on separate sheets and stapled in the top left corner.
+- Be concise, your CV should be no more than two pages.

 - Review and update your CV regularly.